finnPoon/GameSales/README.txt

 2) Locate the Constants.java file in the src/main/java/com.vanguard.vanguardapi/config.
 Update the IMPORT_FILE_PATH variable to the path where your Import CSV file will be stored at.
 (Alternatively can remove this variable and create a temp file and trasnfer the content of the MultiPart file over to get the absolute path.
 But this might deteriorate the performance.)

-3) Run the script in MySQL to check if the value is true or 1:
-SHOW VARIABLES LIKE 'secure_file_priv';

-If not true or 1, run the following script and restart the MySQL server:
-SET GLOBAL local_infile = 1;

-4) Run the script in MySQL to expand the max allowed packet size to 100MB:
+3) Run the script in MySQL to expand the max allowed packet size to 100MB:
 SET GLOBAL max_allowed_packet = 104857600;